ibm-cloud-docs/hpc-ibm-spectrumlsf/dns-service-instances.md

 ### Creating custom resolvers without an existing VPC
 {: #custom-resolvers-clean}

-If you want a new custom resolver to be created and associated with the newly created VPC for name resolution, then leave the `dns_custom_resolver_id` deployment input value as null during {{site.data.keyword.spectrum_full_notm}} cluster deployment.
+If you want a new custom resolver to be created and associated with the newly created VPC for name resolution, then leave the `dns_custom_resolver_id` deployment input value as null during {{site.data.keyword.spectrum_full}} cluster deployment.
 The deployment process automatically creates a new VPC and a creates and enables a new custom resolver for your cluster.

 ### Creating custom resolvers with an existing VPC
 {: #custom-resolvers-existing}